 Avoid these problems by:

-- planning your garden carefully (see Outdoor water use; the appendix Landscaping and garden design)
+- planning your garden carefully (see Outdoor water use; Landscaping and garden design)

 - using phosphate-free and salt-free liquid or environmentally friendly detergents

 Adjust the amount of wastewater to conditions in the garden.
 Do not irrigate if the soil is already saturated (see ‘Wet weather storage’ below).

 Greywater can be reused in gardens with little or no treatment.
 Subsurface irrigation systems — slotted drainage pipe or special driplines — spread water evenly around the garden and are safer for untreated greywater.

 Simple greywater subsurface reuse.

 Photos: David Johns Photography

 Slotted drainage pipes and greywater driplines spread greywater evenly around the garden.